shuozhixu/JOM_2025/README.md

 Note: Pay attention to the amount of data in our \$HOME.
 They can build up quickly.
 Once the data exceeds 20 GB, we won't be able to run anything.
 In addition, it may be wise to [run those high-throughput simulations automatically](https://github.com/RichardBrinlee/USFE25_high_throughput), as opposed to manually making changes to the files.

-[//]: # (Note: Our collaborators in this project will be [Dr. Xiang-Guo Li]https://scholar.google.com/citations?user=_lTAEWgAAAAJ&hl=en and his student Tianyi Wang at the Sun Yat-sen University in China.
-They have graciously shared with us their unpublished ML-based interatomic potential and have calculated the USFEs in one quinary MoNbTaVW and five quaternaries: MoNbTaV, MoNbTaW, MoNbVW, MoTaVW, and NbTaVW.
-We can include their data when training our ML model.)

 ## LAMMPS

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
 To finish this project, the [MLIP](https://mlip.skoltech.ru) package is needed.